katrotz/github-explorer/README.md

 ```

 #### Run
-Run the local web server and follow the shell instructions
+Run the local web server for a specific application and follow the shell instructions
 ```
     cd packages/{packageName}
     npm start